30 Second Summary Takeaway

 - Health Issues: Tramp oil floats on top of the water-based coolant, which causes anaerobic bacteria to grow.
 This bacterial growth is the cause of health issues such as dermatitis for machine operators.

-- Product Quality: When coolants are contaminated with tramp oil, they lose some of their lubrication and cooling properties.
+- Product Quality: When Coolants are contaminated with tramp oil, they lose some of their lubrication and cooling properties.

 - Equipment Issues: Tramp oil causes reliability problems for auxiliary equipment that works with machine tools using coolants such as pumps, filters, etc.